SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Inventory, Psyche & Beliefs</b></summary>

 <ins>**Inventory**</ins>.
-You have as many slots as twice your Fortitude.
-Inventory slots can be filled with objects, but also get filled with the Scars and mutations you gain along the way.
-You gain Scars when you get Wounded and they can only be removed by magic.

-Small items like potions and daggers can be stacked in your inventory in packs of 3 of the same type.
-It takes your turn to retrieve an item during combat unless it is in your first 3 slots.
+You have as many slots as twice your Strength.
+Inventory slots can be filled with objects.
+Small items like potions, daggers, and ammunition can be stacked in your inventory in packs of 10 of the same type.
+If you go beyond your capacity, you become [prone](/2020/11/10/extra-rules/#Conditions).

 <ins>**Psyche**</ins>.
 You have as many slots as twice your Willpower.
-Psyche slots can be filled with Skills, Spells, Followers and Beliefs, but also with emotional scars you gain along the way.
-You gain scars when you get Wounded.
+Psyche slots can be filled with Skills, Class Templates, Spells, Followers and Beliefs, but also with trauma you gain along the way.
+If you go beyond your capacity, you become [dazed](/2020/11/10/extra-rules/#Conditions).
+You can only remove things from your Psyche between adventures, except trauma, whcih can only be overcome through beliefs.

-You cannot go above your psyche slot limit, but you can always forget a Skill, a Spell, or a Belief, or send a follower back home.
-You can’t, however, get rid of a scar like that.

-You can have as many **Beliefs** as you want, and they can be anything.
-You can change them and add more each time you level up.
-At the end of an adventure, if you have taken a deadly risk for one of your beliefs, you can either remove one of your emotional scars, gain a new skill related to your risky action or obtain a new Follower.

 <details markdown="1">
 <summary><i>Example: Using a Belief</i></summary>
 *Gretchen is fighting a dangerous troll.
 Her teammate Beau decides to leave his hiding spot to come to her rescue because he believes in selflessness.
-At the end of the adventure, a bard starts following him to chronicle his heroic adventures.*
+At the end of the adventure, Beau can remove a trauma from his psyche, or gain a new follower impressed by his beliefs.*
 </details>
 </details>